angular/flex-layout/README.md

 </div>
 ```

-is run-time transformed to use CSS classNames and externally defined stylesheets:
+Which - at run-time - is transformed to use CSS classNames and externally defined stylesheets:

 ```html
 <div>